 When to Sow Outside: Cold Climates: Not recommended.
 Mild Climates: Sow in fall for harvest the following spring.

 When to Start Inside: RECOMMENDED.
-Cold Climates: Sow in 4″ pots 12 weeks before your average last spring frost date.
+Cold Climates: Sow in 4″ biodegradable pots 12 weeks before your average last spring frost date.
 Transplant outside 4 weeks before your average last frost date.
-Ideal soil temperature for germination is 70?–80?F. Protect from frost.
-Mild Climates: Sow in 4″ pots in early fall.
-Transplant outdoors 6 weeks before your average first frost date.
-Sow in biodegradable pots to avoid tap root disturbance.
+Ideal soil temperature for germination is 70°–80°F. Protect seedlings from frost.
+Mild Climates: Sow in 4″ biodegradable pots in early fall.
+Transplant outdoors 6 weeks before your average first frost date, when soil temperature is at least 60°F.

 Days to Emerge: 14 days